UkeyHafil/myfastfetchcustom/README.md

 # myfastfetchcustom
-this is my journey on using fastfetch, feel free to look
+this is my journey on using fastfetch, feel free to look and use